Treasurer/Director of Finance

 Catherine Sandy-Margao joined SEDF in 2009 as a Program Officer, in which she acts as the lead implementer of activities in Sierra Leone, which focus on agriculture, access to finance, and empowerment of the private sector.
 Sandy-Margao is a Sierra Leonean based in Freetown, and for two years, she served as a Project Officer for the IFAD/ADB funded projects -Agricultural Sector Rehabilitation Project/Rehabilitation and Community based Poverty Reduction Project.
 She worked for many years as a Research Officer at the Sierra Leone Institute of Agriculture Research.
 Additionally, she has performed short-term consultancies for FAO and worked on gender and HIV/AIDS issues.
 Sandy-Margao holds a BS in Agriculture from Njala University College, Sierra Leone, and an MS in Agricultural Economics from the University of Kiel, Germany.

-Maria Santos Valentin - General Counsel
+Maria Santos Valentin - Secretary and General Counsel

 Maria Santos Valentin has been with SEDF since 1998.
 She currently serves as Secretary and General Counsel.
 Before SEDF, Santos Valentin worked for ten years as an international corporate securities lawyer for Brown & Wood (now Sidley Austin) and Clifford Chance on emerging market transactions in Latin America and Eastern Europe.
 In addition, Santos Valentin worked for two years as a senior commercial associate with the Overseas Private Investment Corporation.
 Santos Valentin has a BA in Economics from Fordham University and her JD from Yale Law School and is a member of the New York Bar and the American Bar Association.